 Free VPN extensions for other browsers

 If you want to extend VPN protection beyond Opera, you can add free VPN extensions to Chrome, Firefox, or Edge.
-Here are some widely used options, along with the caveats you should know: Where can i watch the edge of sleep online: best platforms, streaming options, and VPN tips 2026
+Here are some widely used options, along with the caveats you should know: Pia vpn edge extension setup and features: how Pia VPN Edge Extension improves privacy, security, and streaming 2026

 - Windscribe Free: A popular free plan that includes a monthly data cap and a reasonable set of server locations.
 It’s known for a straightforward interface and a privacy-friendly policy.